Treaty of Amiens: Breakdown

 Britain ended the uneasy truce created by the Treaty of Amiens when it declared war on France in May 1803.
 The British were increasingly angered by Napoleon's re-ordering of the international system in Western Europe, especially in Switzerland, Germany, Italy and the Netherlands.
-Frederick Kagan argues that Britain was irritated in particular by Napoleon's assertion of control over Switzerland.
+In 2006, Frederick Kagan argued that Britain was irritated in particular by Napoleon's assertion of control over Switzerland.
 Furthermore, Britons felt insulted when Napoleon stated that their country deserved no voice in European affairs, even though King George III was an elector of the Holy Roman Empire.
 For its part, Russia decided that the intervention in Switzerland indicated that Napoleon was not looking toward a peaceful resolution of his differences with the other European powers.
 Britain was labouring under a sense of loss of control, as well as loss of markets, and was worried by Napoleon's possible threat to its overseas colonies.

-Frank McLynn argues that Britain went to war in 1803 out of a "mixture of economic motives and national neuroses – an irrational anxiety about Napoleon's motives and intentions."
-However, it proved to be the right choice for Britain, because in the long run Napoleon’s intentions were hostile to British national interests.
-Furthermore, Napoleon was not ready for war, and it was the best time for Britain to try to stop him.
+In his Napoleon biography published 1997, Frank McLynn argued that Britain went to war in 1803 out of a "mixture of economic motives and national neuroses – an irrational anxiety about Napoleon's motives and intentions."
+However, in the long run Napoleon's intentions were hostile to British national interests.
+Furthermore, Napoleon was not ready for war, making it seem an optimal time for Britain to try to stop him.
 Britain therefore seized upon the Malta issue by refusing to follow the terms of the Treaty of Amiens that required its evacuation of the island.

-Schroeder says that most historians agree that Napoleon's "determination to exclude Britain from the Continent now, and bring it to its knees in the future, made war...inevitable."
+Schroeder wrote that most historians agreed that Napoleon's "determination to exclude Britain from the Continent now, and bring it to its knees in the future, made war...inevitable."
 The British government balked at implementing certain terms of the treaty, such as evacuating their naval presence from Malta.
 After the initial fervour, objections to the treaty quickly grew in Britain, where it seemed to the governing class that they were making all the concessions and ratifying recent developments.
 Prime Minister Addington did not undertake military demobilisation, but maintained a large peacetime army of 180,000.